Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-Have you heard of: **Fizz Buzz?** Everyone is writing this program but no one is writing tests!
+Have you heard of **Fizz Buzz?** Everyone is writing this program but no one is writing tests!
 There are so many faulty FizzBuzz applications in the world we could have a major problem on our hands!

 If you haven't heard of FizzBuzz take a quick read.